kireetig/Zolo-login/README.md

 A Login Page with form Validation

-This is my first react page i developed after leaning for 2 days.
+This is my first react page i developed after learning for 2 days.

 This is for Practice purpose.
 If you wana Check out this project.